Today I'm sharing my super simple three step guide teaching you how to make food photography background boards in different colors and textures.

 Hopefully at this point, you know exactly what color you want to start with.
+I've done traditional oil based paint and I've also had success with spray paint.
 Here are some great options:

 In my garage I have a can of white paint and a can of black chalkboard paint.
 They are very random and not intended for mixing, but these are background boards, not my dining room table, so mix I shall.

 Plus I'm on a budget that requires me to not buy more s*** I already own.
 So if you have a can of paint in a color you don't hate lying around, feel free to experiment with using that.